 Compulsory test organised at the end of the first quarter and relating to the first cycle teaching units organised on an annual basis.
+Possible test for teaching units in the second cycle, organised on an annual basis.

 Student in the first year of the first cycle